hsharrison/open-source-science-workshop/sessions/2014-05-27/02-files-and-directories.md

 You can also use the `man` command, short for "manual", as in `man ls`.
 Note that this won't work on Windows, I recommend just searching Google as all the man pages are online.

+Two more useful shortcuts are Ctrl-A and Ctrl-E which go the beginnind and end of the line, respectively.

 The command `cd` stands for "change directory".

     $ cd anaconda